el-grudge/bank-marketing/README.md

 **Retrain**

-- Triggers a retraining cycle
+- Triggers a retraining cycle if alerted

 ### Model deployment